Twins vs. Giants Player Props Betting Odds

 - He has a slash line of .213/.302/.396 so far this season.

-- Correa has picked up a hit in three games in a row.
-In his last five games he is batting .333 with two doubles, six walks and an RBI.
+- Correa has picked up at least one hit in three straight games.
+In his last five games he is hitting .333 with two doubles, six walks and an RBI.

 Correa Recent Games